Soft gray-green round leaves have an apple-menthol fragrance. Delightful for tea.

 One of our favorites.
 Shorter growing with dark purple green leaves in early spring.

 Good peppermint flavor with rich aromatic overtone of chocolate.
 Like a chocolate peppermint patty.
-Wonderful for fruit desserts and ices.
+Wonderful for fruit desserts and ice cream.

 Golden variegated leaves.
 Mild flavor.